Utah's Connection to

 Gallaudet's Deaf President Now Protest Has Begun

-On March 7, a protest broke out, which led to a week-long Deaf Revolution and the famous Deaf President Now protest.
-The students took over the entire campus and barricaded all campus doors, preventing anyone from entering the school.
-The protest was a united effort by alums, students, faculty, and the national Deaf community to have a Deaf person lead the world's only Deaf university, Gallaudet University (Christiansen & Barnett, 1995).
-The outpouring of support for the protest was nationwide, including from the United States Congress, which contributed seventy-five percent of the university's budget.
+On March 7, a protest erupted, sparking a week-long Deaf Revolution and the courageous Deaf President Now protest.
+The students, with remarkable bravery, took over the entire campus, barricading all doors and effectively shutting down the school.
+This was not just a student movement, but a unified effort by alums, faculty, and the national Deaf community, all rallying for a Deaf leader at Gallaudet University, the world's only Deaf university (Christiansen & Barnett, 1995).
+The protest received unprecedented nationwide support, even from the United States Congress, which contributed seventy-five percent of the university's budget.
 They also summoned the Board of Trustees to address the issue of selecting a new president.
 Dr. Robert Sanderson, Dr. Frank Sullivan, and Phil Bravin, all Deaf members of the Gallaudet University Board of Trustees, formally reaffirmed their support for a Deaf president and opposed the selection of a hearing president (UAD Bulletin, April 1988).

 March to the U.S. Capitol